Undergraduate Teaching 2024-25

 • Approvals will be copied to the student's tutor.

-Where one of the grounds below applies the student should complete the online form.
-If the request is accepted the Teaching Office will then contact the relevant lab leader and student approving the request for rearrangement.
-The student should then discuss re-arrangement with the lab leader.
-If re-arrangement is not approved or not possible and the activity is missed the student will not be awarded the marks for the missed activity.
+6. Re-arrangement of a coursework activity is not guaranteed, and may be subject to timetabling constraints, limitations on lab capacity and other practical considerations.
+If re-arrangement is not approved or not possible, and the activity is missed, the student will not be awarded the marks for the missed activity.
 The student will need to consult with their tutor regarding the possibility of an application to the EAMC in such cases.

 What to do if things go wrong